supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

 ## Key Dagster concepts

-Dagster lets you build **data pipelines** and orchestrate their execution .
+Dagster lets you build **data pipelines** and orchestrate their execution.

 A **data pipeline** is a set of compute operations that gets data from a **source**, **transforms** it to increase its value, and stores the finished ‘**data product**’ somewhere where it will be useful.